VirtualBox Disks Tasks

 Download GParted iso and boot to that.
 Choose

-for GUI.
+33for english and0for GUI.
 Select the disk and just expand all the way.
-Apply changes and then open Terminal and typepoweroff now
+Apply changes and then open Terminal and typepoweroff now -

 Boot into your VM and type: